 Redeeming Points

-The Sapphire Preferred is great for redeeming points.
+The Chase Sapphire Preferred® Card is great for redeeming points.
 In addition to the points being worth 1.25 cents per point through the travel portal, you can also transfer them to 14 transfer partners, 11 airlines and 3 hotels.
 Airlines include United, British Airways (great for booking US domestic AA flights) and Emirates.
 For hotels, Hyatt is a great value partner that you can normally get a lot of value out of.

 When redeeming points through transfer partners you should expect to get at least 2 cents in value per point, in my opinion.
 I was able to get 3 cents in value per point flying to the UK on British Airways business class, and you could get higher values the higher you go in airline classes.
 If you are interested in checking out how to redeem Chase points for maximum value, check out my video below.